-C-1 Cloud and Snow/Ice Discrimination

-- A common task in most products and algorithms is to distinguish clear-sky, cloud, and snow/ice areas from SGLI TOA radiance data.
+- C-1 Cloud and Snow/Ice Discrimination - A common task in most products and algorithms is to distinguish clear-sky, cloud, and snow/ice areas from SGLI TOA radiance data.
 However, the development of an appropriate discrimination scheme specific to each application is necessary.
 JAXA will encourage PI teams to share their knowledge of spectral features of each observation target and discrimination schemes and to effectively implement the individual algorithms. - A mini workshop in 2011 was the basis for consolidation of the knowledge of each area for cloud discrimination algorithms and for evaluating the validation scheme by using whole-sky camera systems.
 The cloud amount was estimated with a high degree of accuracy from whole-sky camera data; research that effectively integrates such data into algorithm improvement and validation is encouraged.

-C-2 Aerosol Correction

-- The light reflected from observation targets from atmospherically scattered light must be separated and corrected to estimate land, ocean, and snow surface reflectance from satellite-observed radiances, particularly those related to aerosol properties A-2.
-For this purpose, JAXA promotes sharing and exchange of knowledge and processing techniques for the radiative transfer process of the atmosphere-surface system. - A mini workshop in summer 2012 will be held to determine the direction of the development of an atmospheric correction algorithm and cooperation between researches on the land surface and the atmosphere.
-This RA will continue to promote activities for sharing knowledge of surface and aerosol products from each area among JAXA and PI groups.

-C-3 Polarization Study

-- Polarimetry is a unique function of SGLI.
-Besides aerosol estimation (A-2), the development of new products and their applications are encouraged through polarization observation. - Because polarimetry is a new function in sensor development, collaboration between JAXA's radiance calibration activity and the knowledge and skill on atmospheric polarization process is encouraged.

-C-4 Integrated Analysis of Global Environmental Change

-• Cooperation with research on monitoring and predicting the carbon cycle and radiative forcing is needed to achieve the GCOM mission targets.
-The new requirements and knowledge from the researches should be reflected to the next satellite product development.
-This common group encourages exchange of knowledge and skill from research of model assimilation and combined analysis in each area and group.

-C-5 Consideration of SGLI Calibration Performance

-• Accuracy of products depends on combination between performance of the SGLI sensor and the algorithm error.
+- C-2 Aerosol Correction - The light reflected from observation targets from atmospherically scattered light must be separated and corrected to estimate land, ocean, and snow surface reflectance from satellite-observed radiances, particularly those related to aerosol properties A-2.
+For this purpose, JAXA promotes sharing and exchange of knowledge and processing techniques for the radiative transfer process of the atmosphere-surface system. - Direction of the development of an atmospheric correction algorithm has been discussed in the mini-workshop in 2012 and we are developing the algorithm by cooperation among researches on the land surface and the atmosphere.
+This RA will continue to promote activities for sharing knowledge of surface and aerosol products from each area among JAXA and PI groups. - C-3 Polarization Study - Polarimetry is a unique function of SGLI.
+Besides aerosol estimation (A-2), the development of new products and their applications are encouraged through polarization observation. - Because polarimetry is a new function in sensor development, collaboration between JAXA's radiance calibration activity and the knowledge and skill on atmospheric polarization process is encouraged. - C-4 Integrated Analysis of Global Environmental Change - Cooperation with research on monitoring and predicting the carbon cycle and radiative forcing is needed to achieve the GCOM mission targets.
+The new requirements and knowledge from the researches should be reflected to the next satellite product development..
+This common group encourages exchange of knowledge and skill from research of model assimilation and combined analysis in each area and group. - C-5 Consideration of SGLI Calibration Performance - Accuracy of products depends on combination between performance of the SGLI sensor and the algorithm error.
 It is necessary, therefore, to develop algorithms optimized for the SGLI performance along with the progress of SGLI characterization and calibration.
 For example, cooperation is promoted between the team evaluating the radiative transfer process in the algorithms and the team conducting ground truth observations and vicarious calibration.
 In addition, evaluation and correction of the impact of SGLI characteristics on geophysical products are encouraged.

-Table 3 Persons responsible for the products in the FY2009-2012 research period